-Redland Water will make available information to customers through the use of fact sheets, Redland Water's internet pages, community education programs and so on.
+Redland Water will make available information to customers through the use of fact sheets, Redland Water's internet pages and community education programs.

 The CSS for water and wastewater also contains useful advice on sustainable water supply and a complaints resolution process for dealing with customer requests and concerns.